prep-gh/flowcrypt-docs/_pages/guide/common-tasks/open-settings.md

 toc: true
 ---

-The settings should be accessible using the green button on the top right of the browser:
+The settings are accessible using the green FlowCrypt logo button on the top right of the browser:

 {{ "browser/settings/browser-button" | screenshot }}